-The 2016 Work Plan Evaluation will be submitted to the Executive Board for review prior to or at the Spring 2017 meeting.
+The 2018 Work Plan Evaluation will be submitted to the Executive Board for review prior to the Fall 2018 meeting.

-V. PROJECTED WORK LOAD ACCOMPLISHMENTS
+V. WORK LOAD ACCOMPLISHMENTS

 A. Planning

 1. Biennial Meetings

 The highest priority projects within the Executive Office involve the Biennial Meeting, the Executive Board meetings and all other committee and subcommittee meetings.
 Coordination of selection of site and meeting arrangements are critical to the success of the meetings.